-The Thorn Creek Trail offers a paved 17-mile route traversing woodlands abundant with wildlife through several communities on the southern outskirts of Chicago.
+The Thorn Creek Trail offers a paved route traversing woodlands abundant with wildlife through several communities on the southern outskirts of Chicago.
 The trail travels from Brownwell Woods in Thornton, through Glenwood Woods and Joe Orr Woods.
 The Thorn Creek Trail connects to the eastern end of the Old Plank Road Trail and ends in the Sauk Trail Woods Forest Preserve in Chicago Heights.

 On the trail's north end, parking is available in Wapum Lake Woods off Glenwood-Lansing Road just west of Torrence Avenue/Rt.
 83 and off Cottage Grove Avenue just south of 183rd Street.

 On its south end, park in Sauk Woods off Forest Preserve Drive north of 30th Street and off W. 26th Street west of Euclid Avenue.

 Midway, there is parking in Joe Orr Woods off E. Joe Orr Road.

 The Great Sauk Trail stretches from Chicago to Detroit, providing passage across Illinois, Indiana and Michigan.
 Before becoming a portion of the...

 Following World War II, many American veterans and their families searched for new homes.
 To accommodate the expanding need for housing, Park Forest...